 - Cover your hands or feet with socks or gloves.

-- Get out of the cold and re-warm your entire body
+- Get out of the cold and wind and rewarm your entire body.

-- Run your hands or feet under lukewarm water.
+- Run your hands or feet under lukewarm (not hot) water.

 - Massage your extremities.

-Staying calm can help reduce the severity of an attack.
+Staying calm can help reduce the severity of your attack.
 Try to remain as relaxed and stress-free as possible.
-It may help to physically remove yourself from stressful situations.
+It may help to remove yourself from stressful situations physically.
 Concentrating on your breathing can also help you calm down.